European shares rise on cenbank liquidity boost

 The index had begun recovering early losses after China, the world's second-biggest economy and the largest metals user, moved to ease bank reserve ratios for the first time in nearly three years to shore up economic growth, boosting basic resources shares.

-ArcelorMittal (ISPA.AS), the world's largest steel producer, topped the gainers' chart, rising 11 percent, with Antofagasta (ANTO.L) up 9.2 percent as risk-hungry investors piled into cyclical commodities, such as copper, which rose over 5 percent by the European close.
+ArcelorMittal, the world's largest steel producer, topped the gainers' chart, rising 11 percent, with Antofagasta up 9.2 percent as risk-hungry investors piled into cyclical commodities, such as copper, which rose over 5 percent by the European close.

 Providing further support to the market, the latest U.S. economic data suggested the world's largest economy was making progress in its path toward recovery.

-In a sign investor sentiment improved, the Euro STOXX 50 volatility index .V2TX, Europe's main fear gauge, ended 4.1 lower after hitting a one-month trough in afternoon trade.
+In a sign investor sentiment improved, the Euro STOXX 50 volatility index, Europe's main fear gauge, ended 4.1 lower after hitting a one-month trough in afternoon trade.

 BANKS BOOSTED